 The compensation received will never influence the content, topics or posts made in this website/blog.
 All advertising is in the form of advertisements generated by a third-party ad network.
 Those advertisements will be identified as paid advertisements.

-The views and opinions expressed on this site are purely the website owners.
+The views and opinions expressed on this site are purely the website owner.
 If I claim or appear to be an expert on a particular subject, product or service area, I will only endorse products or services that I believe, based on personal experience and/or expertise, that are worthy of such endorsement.
 Any product claim, statistic, quote or other representation about a product or service should be checked out and verified with the manufacturer or provider.

 I sometimes work with brands I love and use, but do not work with any brands that I don’t genuinely trust.
 I will never accept payment to publish positive feedback about a product or company…in my opinion, that would be unethical!
 All opinions are my own and maintaining trust with my readers is a top priority.